2mino-dev/RPCVR/README.md

 ![VR Image](https://cdn.discordapp.com/attachments/1478916905430421627/1480034664256372878/image.png?ex=69ae3531&is=69ace3b1&hm=9a7a747b291dae08656c0140f0c9a7fe033c4222070ae3a523c39309b823cc64&animated=true)

-This is a simple meta quest Discord Rich Presence
+This is a simple Discord Rich Presence client for vr game using `discord.py-self`

 > [!WARNING]
 > Your account could be suspended or banned if detected

 ## Features
-- Shows meta quest Rich Presence on Discord
+- Shows Rich Presence on Discord for VR games
 - Displays details state and large image
+- Works with Meta Quest (Meta RPC)

 ## Requirements
 - Python 3.10+